alexdmoss/right-sizer/README.md

 - [x] Docker packaging
 - [x] Deployment to cluster
 - [x] CI
+- [ ] Need to add image versioning to CI deployment
 - [ ] Clean up patching code if it proves to be viable
 - [ ] Tests
 - [ ] Extend to cover DaemonSets & StatefulSets?